-5. Digital Modulation Input (DIG)
+8. Digital Modulation Input (DIGITAL)

-The red RCA jack is the input used to digitally modulate the laser optical beam.
-Applications include a computer-to-printer through-the-air link, a digitally coded security system or a long-distance remote TV control.
+The white banana jack is the input for digital signals to the laser, to digitally modulate the laser optical beam.
+Examples of utilizing the laser for such an application would be a computer-to-printer through-the-air link, a digitally coded security system or a long-distance remote TV control.

-The digital input to this laser is compatible with standard LSTTL logic powered by +5 volts.
+The digital input to this laser is compatible with standard LSTTL logic, powered by +5 volts.
 Do not connect the input to any logic with voltage levels greater than +5 volts, or below ground (0 volts).
-Table 2 describes laser output in response to digital inputs.
+Table 2 is the truth table describing laser output in response to digital inputs.
+As with analog modulation, the digital source and the laser must share a common ground for you to use the laser's digital modulation capabilities.
+To establish the common ground, use the "GND" banana jack.